4 Minute Read

 Enter multisensory marketing—or nostalgia marketing.
-The general idea is that people are emotional consumers.
+The general idea is that we are emotional consumers.
 If a product gives us warm, fuzzy feelings or triggers happy childhood memories, we’re more likely to buy it.
-When retailers play to our emotions—especially by appealing to more than one of our five senses—we could end up spending more money than we planned.
+When retailers play to our emotions—especially by appealing to more than one of our five senses—we could end up spending much more money than we planned.

 Local experts you can trust.Find an ELP

 This kind of marketing isn’t bad, but you should be aware of it.
-Here are some sensory retail techniques you might encounter while shopping for Christmas this year.
+Here are some sensory-retail techniques you might encounter while shopping for Christmas this year.

 Color Your World